mlfong/chrome-apps/README.md

 ## about

-I like the chrome new tab page -- but the Chrome Store lacks some of the links I use, so I made them.
+I like(d) the chrome new tab page -- but the Chrome Store lacks some of the links I use, so I made them.

+Sept 2013 Google decided to put google.com into the new tab page, which is ridiculous, because the URL bar is already the search bar.
+So to get rid of that, go to chrome://flags/ then look for "Enable Instant Extended API" and set it to Disabled.
+Bam, old new tab page.

 ## clone